 In that sense, the healing power of al-Ghafur lies both in mending a rift and restoring pliability to something that has become rigid or brittle.

 I thought back to a moment earlier that day.
-I was thanking Miss Lou-Ann and packing up my things when she said, “I hope you finish your project.”
-With the kindly touch of a grandmother, she laid her hand on my shoulder and added: “It’s more important to finish than for it to be perfect.”
+I was thanking Miss Lou-Ann for our lesson and packing up my things when she said, “I hope you finish your project.”
+With the kindly touch of a grandmother, she laid her hand on my shoulder and added: “It’s more important to finish it than for it to be perfect.”

 I had smiled and said, “Of course,” but did I really believe that?
 Was I not the same person who used to drop classes in school and abandon projects of my own if I couldn’t be sure I would do well at them?